Last Updated on

-In late June, France lost Simone Veil, one of the most important figures in the long battle for women’s rights.
+In June 2017, France lost Simone Veil, one of the most important figures in the long battle for women’s rights.
 Little-known outside the French-speaking world, Veil, who died at the age of 89 from natural causes, was a Holocaust survivor who gained fame– and the ire of many– for helping to pass legislation in France that granted women reproductive rights, including the right to abortion.
 With a long, illustrious career as a stateswoman and politician, Veil served for many years as the Minister of Health under two separate administrations.
 In between, she was the first president to be elected to the European Parliament.

 Born in 1927 in Nice to a Jewish family, Veil and her family were arrested in 1944 and deported to the Auschwitz-Birkenau camp, before being transferred to Bergen-Belsen.
 Her mother, father and brother all perished in the camps; the young Simone survived.

 A fierce and visible advocate for keeping the memory of the Shoah alive, Veil was the first president of the Fondation pour la mémoire de la Shoah, a Paris- based foundation that works to do just that.